JasperTan97/EM_server/README.md

 ign gazebo
 ```

+If Gazebo is unnecessary, it is recommended to leave out building the ros_gz_bridge as it has a long build time.
+On my computer it takes roughly 12 minutes to build.

 ### Using ign gazebo (for windows)
 This is the work for someone who uses windows.
 You may have to remove the following lines in the docker compose, but I have not tested this:
 ```yml